playmint/ds/docs/content/code-docs/plugin-javascript.md

 		// called for any input of type 'submit' in the html above
 		submit:
 			() => {ds.log("checked in");},

-		// list of buttons
-		buttons: [
-		{
-			// Text shown on button
-			text: 'Next',

-			// either 'action' or 'toggle'
-			type: 'toggle',

-			// id of content to switch to ('toggle' type only)
-			content: 'sayhi',

-			// is button disabled - can set this based on State
-			disabled: false
-		},],
 	},
 	{
 		//